 Tips To Manage Sleep Problems In Children

-Lifestyle changes and home behavioral therapies can help manage sleep disorders and improve the symptoms, helping the child sleep better.
-You may include strategies such as the following (12).
+Lifestyle changes and home behavioral therapiesiX Different types of therapeutic approaches aimed at managing people’s negative behavior by changing their thoughts and beliefs can help manage sleep disorders and improve the symptoms, helping the child sleep better.
+You may include strategies such as the following (14).

 - Scheduling nap times

 - Scheduling consistent times for sleeping and waking up

 - Avoiding serving sugar and caffeine to teens, especially before bedtime